The New Hampshire Jewish Food Festival – From Hot Dogs to Hamantaschen – a 25-Year Journey

 The Transition Years

 The NH Jewish Food Festival in 2022 will continue to be online ordering and pick-up with several process improvements and menu enhancements.
-Order pick-up scheduling that had been a manual task before, will now be automated on the website.
+Order pick-up scheduling which had been a manual task before, will now be automated on the website.
 This will make it easier for customers to choose their planned pick-up day and time.
-Behind the curtain, the team built an order picking module that will make the job of the order picker easier and more efficient.
+Behind the curtain, the team built an order-picking module that will make the job of the order picker easier and more efficient.

 The menu has been expanded to include Halvah from Israel, freshly baked rye bread from the Laconia Village Bakery, homemade Israeli salad, and improved recipes on several old favorites.
 More and improved food items and better systems and processes are on tap for 2022.